msamdk/Fish_Re_Identification/4. Re_Identification/Readme.md

 | ![Demo GIF 1](images/swin.gif) | ![Demo GIF 2](images/resnet.gif) |

 # UMAP Visualization of ResNet-50 and Swin-T (New).

+UMAP or the Uniform Manifold Approximation and Projection was also utlized to visualize the test embeddings.
 ![Demo GIF 1](images/umap.gif)

 In here, the clusters represent a better arrangement than the t-SNE results.
 The right side shows the species-wise clusters, and the left side shows the individual clusters inside the species cluster.
 The individual clusters represent the specific individuals that belong to the large species cluster.